 CBCO START UP GRANTS

-These grants fund new broad-based community organizations that are less than three years old.
-These grants are committed for one year at a time and an organization is eligible for a maximum of three years funding.
-They do not have to be consecutive grants.
-The grants sum range generally from $5,000 to $6,000 depending on the demonstrated need.
-Only online applications will be considered.
+These grants fund new community organizations that are less than three years old.
+These grants are committed for one year at a time and an organization is eligible for a maximum of three years of funding.
+They do not have to be consecutive year grants.
+The grants are typically from $5,000 to $7,000.

 CBCO HOUSING GRANTS

-These funds support the advocacy work of CBCOs in the areas of homelessness and affordable housing.
-The grants are specifically focused on the kind of public policy and economic strategies that effect a city or state.
-Generally the efforts of a congregation or a housing non-profit are not eligible for these grants unless a part of a larger existing CBCO strategy.
-These grants are only committed for one year at a time, but a CBCO is eligible for a total of five years funding.
-The grants sum range generally from $5,000 to $6,000 depending on the demonstrated need.
-Only online applications will be considered.
+These funds support the organizing and advocacy work of CBCOs in the areas of homelessness and affordable housing.
+The grants are specifically focused on the kind of public policy and economic strategies that effect a municipality or state.
+Congregations and housing non-profits are not eligible for these grants unless they are part of a regional or national CBCO network.
+These grants are only committed for one year at a time, but a CBCO is eligible for a total of five years of funding for housing/homelessness-related initatives.
+The grants are typically from $5,000 to $7,000.

 Community Organizing Network Training Grants

 Grants are available for community organization training efforts of large national training networks and smaller regional training events.
-These networks generally provide training slots for Presbyterian leadership at national training events of the major networks, such as IAF, PICO, DART, Gamaliel Foundation, IVP, and others.
-As well, these grants have supported other organizations whose primary interest is community organizing training.
+These networks generally provide training slots for Presbyterian leadership at national training events of the major networks, such as IAF, PICO, DART, Gamaliel Foundation, and IVP.

 Registration Reimbursement for Individuals Attending Community Organizing Training

-The Presbyterian Hunger Program provides registration (and/or travel expense) reimbursement of $100 to help Presbyterians attend training events run by the national networks of community organizing (such as IAF, PICO, DART and Gamaliel Foundation).
+The Presbyterian Hunger Program can provide a reimbursement of $100 (for registration and/or travel expense) to help Presbyterians attend training events run by the national networks of community organizing (such as IAF, PICO, DART and Gamaliel Foundation).
 We encourage you to seek matching support from your congregation or presbytery.
 If the training exceeds three days the reimbursement may be up to $200.